AmirGhayour/TicTacToe/README.md

 # TicTacToe

-I developed this game during the Spring semester of 2018 as part of my _Artificial Intelligence and Expert Systems: Design of Algorithms_ course.
+I developed this game during the Spring semester of 2018 as part of my _Artificial Intelligence and Expert Systems_ course.
 The project took me roughly half a day to complete.

 I programmed the game using Java, implemented the MiniMax algorithm, and built its graphical user interface with JavaFX and Adobe Photoshop.